hanskiunga/AKAN-Generator/README.md

 - Push to the branch (git push origin improve-feature)
 - Create a Pull Request
 ## Known Bugs
-If you find a bug (the website couldn't handle the query and or gave undesired results), kindly open an issue here by including your search query and the expected result.
+If you find a bug (the website couldn't handle the query and or gave undesired results), kindly reach out throug hakiunga@gmail.com and include your search query and the expected result.
-If you'd like to request a new function, feel free to do so by opening an issue here.
+If you'd like to request a new function, feel free to do so by contacting me through the above email.
 Please include sample queries and their corresponding results.
 ### License
 *MIT*
 Copyright (c) 2021 **Hans Kiunga**